micmic210/curry-fun-club/README.md

 (https://micmic210.github.io/curry-fun-club/assets/images/responsive.png)

 ## Features
-＊ Navigation
+* Navigation
     * Featured at the top of the page, the navigation shows the club name in the left.

     * The other navigation buttons are linked to separate pages such as History, Recipe and Membership.

- (index page画像)
+### Home page includes:

+* Introduction
+    * This section welcomes visitors of the website.

-* The about Japanese curry section
+* About Japanese Curry
-    * This section gives a rouch idea of "What Japanese curry is, and shows a picture of a typical Japanese curry rice.
+    * This section explains in what sense Japanese Curry is different from other Asian curries.

-* Our mission section
+* Our Mission
-    * Our mission of the Japanese Curry Fan Club is to celebrate and promote the appreciation of Japanese curry.
+    * This section explains about the mission of the Japanese Curry Fan Club.

-    * The club aims to connect enthusiasts, share recipes and cooking tips, and explore the cultural significance and regional variations of this beloved dish.

-* The activities and benefits section
+* Activities and Benefits
-    * This section advises lists of wh
+    * This section briefly explains activities and benefits that people can join after becoming a member of this club.

-    * This section gives ideas of what they can get when they become members.

-* The galley section
+* Galley
-    * The galley section introduces variation of Japanese curry: Baked Curry, Curry Croquette, Curry Bread and Curry Udon.
+    * This section introduces variation of Japanese curry: Baked Curry, Curry Croquette, Curry Bread and Curry Udon.

+### History page:
+    * This page explains the history of Japanese curry: How it is introduced, adapted and popularized, culturally integrated and influenced globally.

+### Recipe page:
+    * This page includes basic ingredients and preparations of Japanese curry accompanied by youtube video (Mr. Joshua Weissmann) for your convenience.

+### Membership page
+    * This is a sign-up form for being a member of Japanese Curry Club.

 ## Testing